oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

     describe_character(player_character);
 }
 ```

-i made use of a `vector<string>` for storing the character classes as this makes it easier to get its length (and thus easier to extend). i wrote a short dedicated function for displaying the character details for clarity. i used a simple `while` loop when inputting character class, which breaks when the player selects a valid class. when the player inputs their name, i wanted to make sure that the player could input a name in multiple parts (i.e. with a space in the middle) so i used `getline(cin, name)`. however, i initially had problems with this as it would appear to skip over without waiting for user input. with the help of stack overflow i discovered this is because `getline` was seeing the trailing newline from the user's previous input and deciding to stop reading characters (thus causing `name` to be blank); the solution to this was to add a `cin.ignore()` before `getline` to ignore the trailing whitespace. i used a pointer to my struct containing character data, rather than a simple object, since it might make it easier to pass the structure back and forwards to other functions (such as the `describe_character` function).
+- i made use of a `const vector<string>` to store the character classes, since it's easy to get the length of this data type
+- i wrote a utility function which outputs a description of my character details struct. i could have written this as an overload of the `<<` operator, but chose not to for now
+- my character details struct contains two fields, a name as a string, and a class ID as an integer (where the integer indexes the character class vector)
+- when getting the user's player class, i used a simple `while (true) { }` loop, which prompts the user with the list of character classes each iteration, reads their input as an integer, and breaks only if the user's input was within the valid range
+	- the user is also told if their input is valid or invalid, and which class they picked
+- when getting the user's character name i used `getline` in order to ensure the player could enter multi-word names (like, maybe, 'Argoth the destroyer', or whatever)
+- i initially had problems with this however, since `getline` would return nothing (leading to a blank character name), skipping immediately due to it detecting the trailing newline from the previous user input. i resolved this by using `cin.ignore()` just before `getline`, to tell it to ignore the trailing newline (as suggested by stack overflow)
+- i used a pointer to my character details struct, rather than a reference, so that a character could be passed easily into functions such as the `describe_character` function, and written back to by those functions potentially

 ## challenge 8
 ```